IPOPT

 Options

 Please refer to the IPOPT website for complete listing of options.
 The following are the options which are set by default within pyOptSparse.
-All other options take the default value with IPOPT unless specified by the user.
+All other options take the default value with IPOPT and cyipopt unless specified by the user.

 IPOPT Default Options